Impact and Value

 For those of us in the business of helping people, whether we fund or deliver programs to people in need, it has become critical that we are able to demonstrate that what we do works, and provides good value for money.

-Government resources are limited; Australia has not seen a budget surplus for almost ten years.
-One of our biggest concerns is our ability to sustain the welfare system.
+Government resources are limited; one of our biggest concerns is our ability to sustain the welfare system.
 An ageing population is resulting in less tax revenue being collected and an increase in pension payments and health spending.
 It is clear to see that based on current trends our welfare system is unsustainable.

 Alongside this is an ever-growing list of ‘wicked’ problems such as; climate change, the obesity epidemic, inter-generational welfare dependency, lack of housing affordability and Indigenous disadvantage, to name just a few.